Form 2290 / HVUT

 Documentation mindset

 A suspended-vehicle position depends on facts.
-Keep mileage records that would let the business explain how the vehicle was used during the period.
+Keep mileage records that would let the business explain how the vehicle was used during the period if the IRS or a state DMV ever questions the suspension.

 Helpful records